Slant [0]

 Fill in a diagonal line (a slant) in every grid tile so that there are no loops in the grid, and so that every numbered point has that many lines meeting at it.

-This is the first post in a blog series about slant, where our goal will be to analyze the game, figure out how challenging it is, and learn how to solve these puzzles efficiently.
+This is the first post in a series about slant, where our goal is analyzing the game, figuring out how challenging it is, and learning how

 A. Intro to Rules